-Supplemental Rules and ProceduresJanuary 2019
+2025 Supplemental Rules and Procedures

-TABLE OF CONTENTS
+1. Levels of Participation

-1. INTRODUCTION
+1. Organization 4

-1.1.
-LEVELS OF PARTICIPATION
+1. Managers and Coaches 4

-2. ORGANIZATION
+1. Selection of Managers and Coaches 4

-2.1.
-Managers and Coaches 3
+2. .
+Selection of All-Star Managers Coaches and Players

-2.1.1 Selection of Regular Season Managers & Coaches
+3. Manager and Coach Selection Process and Criteria

-2.1.2 Selection of District All-Star Managers, Coaches and Players
+2. Players

-2.2.
-Players
+1. Proof of Age Documentation 6

-2.2.1 Proof of Age Documentation
+2. Selection of Players

-2.2.2 Selection of Players
+3. Senior/Junior Baseball Draft 7

-Senior/Junior Baseball Draft
+4. Major Baseball Draft 7

-Major Baseball Draft
+5. Evaluations ("Tryouts") 7

-Minor Baseball Draft
+6. The Draft 8

-AAA Baseball Tryout 6
+7. Minor Baseball Draft 8

-Roster Vacancies & Replacements 6
+8. AAA Baseball 8

-3. PLAYING THE GAME
+9. Roster Vacancies & Replacements 8

-3.1.
-Rule Violations
+3. Protest Process 8

-Pitching Rule Violations
+2. Playing the Game 9

-Minimum Playing Time Violations b
+1. Pitching Rule Violations

-Game Preliminaries Violations
+2. Minimum Playing Time Violations

-3.3.
-LEAGUE PLAY
+4. Game Operations 9

-Spring Break
+3. League Championships1 0

-Memorial Day Weekend
+4. League Play Calendar1 1

-School Camps
+1. Spring Break1 1

-4. RULE VARIATIONS.
-1
+5. Memorial Day Weekend 1 1

-4.1.
-Rule Variations - General
+6. School Camps1 1

-4.2.
-Rule Variations - Senior/Junior Baseball / 8
+5. Rule Variations1 1

-4.3.
-Rule Variations - Major Baseball
+1. Rule Variations - General - All Divisions1 1

-4.4.
-Rule Variations - Minor Baseball
+7. Rule Variations - Senior/Junior Baseball1 2

-4.5.
-Rule Variations - AAA Baseball
+8. Rule Variations - Major Baseball 1 2

-1.6.
-Rule Variations - Sluggers Baseball
+9. Rule Variations - Minor Baseball1 2

-4.7.
-Rule Variations - Rookie Baseball
+10. Rule Variations - AAA Baseball 13

-4.8.
-Rule Variations - T-Ball
+11. Rule Variations - Sluggers Baseball 15

-4.9.
-Rule Variations - Softball
+12. Rule Variations - Quickball 2 16

-5. RULE CLARIFICATIONS
+13. Rule Variations - Quickball 1 17

-5.1.
-Rule Clarifications - Procedures
+14. Rule Variations - Softball 17

-5.2.
-Rule Clarifications - General .
-13
+6. Rule Clarifications 17

-5.3.
-Rule Clarifications - Rainouts .
-13
+1. Procedures 17

-5.4.
-Rule Clarifications - Major Baseball
+2. Rainouts 18

-5.5.
-Rule Clarifications - Minor Baseball
+3. General Clarifications 18

-5.6.
-Rule Clarifications - AAA Baseball
+5. Minor Baseball Clarifications 19

-5.7.
-Rule Clarifications - Sluggers Baseball
+6. AAA Baseball Clarifications 19

-5.8.
-Rule Clarifications - Rookie Baseball.
+7. Sluggers Baseball Clarifications 19

-5.9.
-Rule Clarifications - T-Ball .
-15
+8. Northlake Little League Sportsmanship Guidelines 20

-1. Introduction
+Introduction

-North Lake Little League (NLLL) is administered by a Board of Directors per Little League mandate.
+North Lake Little League (NLLL) is administered by a Board of Directors ("The Board") per Little League mandate.
 The Board is headed by an Executive Board of Directors with a President (one or more), Vice President(s), a Secretary, a Treasurer, and a Player Agent.
 Other members of the Board include individuals responsible for vital operating functions of NLLL.

-It is the intent of NLLL to accommodate any youngster who wants to play Little League Baseball or Softball, who lives within the registered boundaries of the league and meets the age requirements.
-No youngster will be turned away, with the following exceptions: 1) a severe disciplinary reason; 2) roster limitations; or 3) restrictions placed on NLLL by organizations with which NLLL is obligated to cooperate (i.e., Little League Incorporated, King County Parks and Recreation Department, and the Northshore School District).
+It is the intent of NLLL to accommodate any child who wants to play Little League Baseball or Softball, who lives within the registered boundaries of the league and meets the age requirements.
+No child will be turned away, with the following exceptions: 1) a severe disciplinary reason; 2) roster limitations; or 3) restrictions placed on NLLL by organizations with which NLLL is obligated to cooperate (i.e., Little League International, King County Parks and Recreation Department, and the Northshore School District).

 NLLL believes that every child should be given an opportunity to play and participate in all phases of the game.
-No child should be a permanent tail-end-of-the-batting-order, a last-inning-right-fielder, or a base coach, etc. NLLL does not believe in exposing children to abusive language, harassment, severe or injurious discipline, emotional outbursts, or storms of anger by coaches and/or teammates.
+No child should be a permanent tail-end-of-the-batting-order, a last-inning-right-fielder, or a base coach, etc. Little League International strictly prohibits exposing children to abusive language, harassment, severe or injurious discipline, emotional outbursts, or storms of anger by coaches and/or teammates.
 The NLLL experience we strive for is one that is strictly family oriented for all ages.

-These rules and procedures are intended to cover those considerations which the NLLL Board of Directors have found necessary to implement beyond those outlined in the Little League Baseball and Softball Official Rules and the Little League Operations Manual.
-Cases of specific conflict should be brought to the attention of any one of the Executive Board of Directors as defined above.
+These rules and procedures are intended to cover those considerations which the NLLL Board of Directors have found it necessary to implement beyond those outlined in the Little League Baseball and Softball Official Rules and the Little League Operations Manual.
+Cases of specific conflict should be brought to the attention of any one of the Executive Board of Directors.

-Additional information is provided in this document to establish a level of consistency and common understanding across the league.
+Additional information is provided in this document to establish a level of consistency and common understanding across the NLLL.
 This document can also be used to enhance communication among managers, coaches, umpires, volunteers and parents within NLLL.
-Managers/Coaches are responsible for the actions of any and all of his/her players, parents, and fans.
+Managers/Coaches are responsible for the actions of any and all of their players, parents, and fans.
 Managers/Coaches, by nature of their position, are role models; how they act, how they talk, and how they behave must be exemplary.